flower-platform/flower-platform.github.io.old/practices/eclipse-productivity/debug.md

 <h4><span class="label label-warning"><b><font size="3">Warning: </font></b>Remote debugging requires that we have the project which is debugged, available in our Eclipse. </span></h4><br>

+<div class="alert alert-danger">When remote debugging, you must pay attention to the situations when a different process is being launched (e.g. Tomcat server launches Hudson continuous integration tool, which launches an Ant build script wich launches Maven).
+In that case, you  must specify the debug options to Maven: add the <strong>Xdebug</strong> and <strong>Xrunjdwp:transport=dt_socket,server=y,address=5001,suspend=y</strong> parameters to Maven in your build script.
+Then you can debug the application using the 5001 port.</div>
 ##For more setup see:

 * [Setup Development Environment](../dev-doc/#SetupDevelopmentEnvironment)